 Mediating the issues arising from divorce is uniquely challenging when one of the parties has narcissistic tendencies.
 You need a divorce mediation lawyer who has experience working with people with narcissistic issues, and you need a strategy to ensure your voice gets heard and you get the best result for your family.

-There are certain strategies you should keep in mind if you are divorcing a person with narcissistic tendencies, both to get the best results for your family and to maintain your peace of mind.
+There are certain strategies you should keep in mind if you are divorcing a person with narcissistic behavior, both to get the best results for your family, keep the best interests of your child at the forefront, and to maintain your peace of mind.
+Preparing for custody mediation with a narcissist involves specific strategies for working around the tendencies of the narcissistic parent.
+These strategies work for both custody and divorce mediation with a narcissist, so work with your mediator to ensure a successful outcome.

 If possible, avoid interacting with your spouse while you are not in mediation.
 Without the presence and influence of your divorce mediator, they may try to bully you or manipulate you into capitulating to their demands.

-A person with narcissistic issues views divorce mediation as a battle or a game to win or lose, with no middle ground.
+A person with narcissistic issues views divorce mediation or child custody disputes as a battle or a game to win or lose, with no middle ground.
 Do not react to their lack of flexibility.
 Let the divorce mediator do their job in guiding your spouse to possible acceptable solutions to the issues arising from divorce.

 Someone with narcissistic tendencies loves to control others and will attempt to bully, manipulate, or otherwise goad you into an emotional response.
 Recognize this for what it is and refuse to take the bait.
 Let your divorce mediation lawyer interact with your spouse.